 Article from

-If you want to revoke or correct an invoice, in the past this was done with a credit note.
+If you want to revoke or correct an invoice, it was previously done with a credit note.
 The correct approach today is the cancellation invoice.
-This is due to the new legal regulation (in Germany*), which states that credit notes should only be used for "actual credit notes" and not for the "neutralization" of invoices.
+This change is due to the new legal regulation (in Germany*) that credit notes should only be used for "genuine credit notes" and not for the "neutralisation" of invoices.

-"Actual credit notes" are, for example, commission payments.
-Here, a credit note is a document that represents a money transfer where the recipient of the money does not issue a claim to the debtor, but the debtor proactively initiates a payment.
+"Genuine credit notes" are, for example, commission payments.
+Here, a credit note is a document that represents a money transfer where the recipient does not issue a demand to the debtor, but the debtor proactively initiates a payment.
 The amount here is a positive figure.

-The invoice to be corrected was filed under "cancelled" in accounting and a credit note was created.
-The credit note contained exactly the same items as the invoice and also the exact same positive sum.
-The title "Credit Note" was meaningful and there was usually a note that the sum would be paid out.
+The invoice to be corrected was recorded in accounting as "cancelled" and a credit note was issued.
+The credit note contained exactly the same items as the invoice and also the exact same positive amount.
+The title "credit note" was descriptive, and there was usually a note that the amount would be paid out.
 This credit note was sent to the person who had already received the faulty invoice.

-After that, a new invoice was created.
-This was given the next number in the invoice number sequence.
+Afterwards, a new invoice was created.
+This received the next number in the invoice numbering sequence.

 Today